python4astronomers/python4astronomers/source/installation/python_install.rst

 speaking you should choose 64-bit, but read `64 versus 32 bit`_ for some caveats or if you aren't sure if your CPU is 64-bit.

+For this workshop you can use either Python 2.6, 2.7 or Python 3 (version >= 3.3).
+On the general question of whether to use Python 2 or Python 3, at this point the major package support for both is quite similar, and (as of early 2015) it appears that in the overall community Python 3 usage is becoming substantial.

 .. _`anaconda_option`: